Span Tables

 The lengths and sizes of joists vary depending on the species and quality of the lumber used.
 For example, you can span a #1 grade (no knots) southern yellow pine joist a greater distance than a #2 grade of the same species (with knots).

-The #1 grade material is more expensive than the #2 grade, but if you can use fewer or smaller #1 grade joists or rafters in your design, you may actually save money.
+The number 1 grade material is more expensive than the #2 grade, but if you can use fewer or smaller number 1 grade joists or rafters in your design, you may actually save money.

-Depending on the availability and cost of various size framing lumber, it might be more economical to use a larger size joist or rafter in your design, because you can typically use fewer of them.
+Depending on the availability and cost of various size framing materials, it may be more economical to use larger joists or rafters in your design because you can typically use fewer of them.

-When calculating the span of joists or rafters, use the horizontal distance between to vertical supports.
+When calculating the span of joists or rafters, use the horizontal distance between vertical supports.

-Before you make your final decision on lumber sizing and span, consult your local building code officials to determine design loads for your area.
+Before you decide on lumber sizing and span, consult your local building code officials to determine design loads for your area.

 What next?